ayjzhu/SnapDigest-AI/README.md

 - Follow the same steps as for Prompt API issues
 - The Summarizer and Prompt APIs share the same Gemini Nano model

+### "Side panel API is not available"

+- Ensure you're using Chrome 114 or later
+- Check that the extension has the `sidePanel` permission in manifest.json
+- Try reloading the extension at `chrome://extensions/`
+- Restart Chrome if the issue persists